LogoOsome

 4 Select Company Officers

-When you set up a limited company, you need to mention who will be responsible for the minor and big picture operations.
-Usually, they are the directors and secretaries who make for the upper management or C-suite level foundation of the company.
+While setting up a limited company, you need to mention who will be responsible for the minor and big picture operations.
+Usually, it is the company director and a company secretary who make for the upper management or C-suite level foundation of the limited company.

-The directors and secretaries are responsible for managing the business, holding meetings, and dealing with shareholders’ queries.
+The director and a company secretary are responsible for managing the business, holding meetings, and dealing with shareholders’ queries.
 They must be at least 16 years old and must also sign documents on behalf of the company.

-The directors are people who have the responsibility for managing the company’s affairs, annual returns, legal changes, and finances.
-If you are registering a private limited company, you need to have at least one director whereas a public limited company would require at least two directors on board.
+The company director is the one who have the responsibility for managing the company’s affairs, annual returns, legal changes, and finances.
+If you are registering a private limited company, you need to have at least one company director whereas a public limited company would require at least two directors on board.

-On the other hand, the secretaries act on behalf of the directors as their representatives during board meetings and other official business.
+On the other hand, the company secretary acts on behalf of the directors as their representatives during board meetings and other official business.
 They are often also involved with preparing minutes of board meetings and maintaining records of these minutes.
-The secretaries could either be accountants or lawyers or possess any other professional degree, which could be used to cater to the company’s consultation needs.
+A company secretary could either be an accountant or a lawyer or possess any other professional degree, which could be used to cater to the company’s consultation needs.

 Shareholders are yet another entity that you could submit in your documents.
-A shareholder is someone who owns a share in the company, which gives them some rights over its assets and earnings, but not complete control.
+A shareholder is someone who owns a share in a limited company, which gives them some rights over its assets and earnings, but without significant control.
 Shareholders do not have voting rights unless they hold shares with voting rights (called ordinary shares).

 5 Choose How To Register a Limited Company

 If you are thinking of registering a company in your own name, there are three ways to do it.
-You could either register it yourself or consider hiring an accountant or a company formation agent to do it for you.
-The latter two options can cost you more because they have their own set of skills and experience that can help you with the tasks involved in forming a limited company.
+You could either register it yourself or consider hiring an accountant or an incorporation agent like Osome to do it for you.
+The latter two options can cost you more because they have their own set of skills and experience that can help you with the tasks involved in setting up a limited company.

 For example, an accountant can help you with matters such as keeping track of financial information and preparing annual accounts for your business.
 In addition, an accountant can work with your bank to register your business bank account so that you do not have to deal with any issues regarding bank accounts when setting up your company.